Performance of universal machine learning potentials in global optimization of inorganic crystal structures: Evolutionary optimization

 Fig.~\ref{metrics} summarizes the pool size-weighted metrics measuring the proximity of uMLP minima to the corresponding DFT counterparts and ranking fidelity within a low-energy shortlist.
-The changes in the RDF fingerprint and the DFT energy upon re-optimization span 0.42--0.75 and 1--8~meV/atom, respectively, with EN showing particularly small deviations.
+The changes in the \RR{radial distribution function} (RDF) fingerprint and the DFT energy upon re-optimization span 0.43--0.76 and 1--8~meV/atom, respectively, with \RR{EQ, PT, and} EN showing particularly small deviations.
 The fact that the average DFT relaxation produces only a modest and fairly systematic energy drop is important for downstream selection strategies that aim to improve effective ranking.
 For instance, our study on Au clusters~\cite{ak40} showed that a hybrid workflow, in which structures are relaxed with a NN potential while final energies are evaluated with single-shot DFT, can markedly improve convergence to the ground state, and that the added DFT cost during the evolutionary run can be offset by the reduction in pool sizes.

-Some of the ranking RMSEs, ranging between 5 and 24~meV/atom, are notably lower than the overall errors typically reported for uMLPs, {\it e.g.}, around 20~meV/atom in MatBench tests~\cite{Riebesell2025}.
-This observation is consistent with the different functional purpose of this metric that involves only competing structures near the ground states and explicitly removes the average energy shift between uMLP and DFT pools.
-Fig. S2 breaks down the ranking RMSE by compound and shows that the values are reasonably consistent across distinct chemical classes.
-The violin plots presented in Fig. S3 underscore a general absence of outliers that could dominate and skew the computed RMSEs.
-The results show that relative energy accuracy correlates with the uMLP fitted-parameter count listed in Table~\ref{umlp}.
-Two models outperforming this trend are the medium-tier EN that slightly surpasses the largest-sized EQ and the small-tier PT that approaches the level of the medium-sized uMLPs.
+Some of the ranking RMSEs, ranging between 3 and 22~meV/atom, are notably lower than the overall errors typically reported for uMLPs, {\it e.g.}, around 20~meV/atom in MatBench tests~\cite{Riebesell2025}.
+This observation is consistent with the different functional purpose of this metric that involves only competing structures near the ground states and explicitly removes the average \RR{uMLP-DFT energy offset in each pool.
+Fig. S4} breaks down the ranking RMSE by compound and shows that the values are reasonably consistent across distinct chemical classes.
+The violin plots presented in \RR{Fig. S5} underscore a general absence of outliers that could dominate and skew the computed \RR{metric.
+Fig. S6 shows that the ranking RMSEs vary little between native and merged pools, differing within 1 meV/atom for most models.} The results show that relative energy accuracy correlates with the uMLP fitted-parameter count listed in Table~\ref{umlp}. \RR{Three models outperforming this trend are the medium-tier EQ and EN models with accuracies close to the large-sized EQ{$^*$} and PT models while the small-tier PT{$^*$}} approaches the level of the medium-sized uMLPs.